 - snowshoes (attached to straps)

-Then, if planning for a more extended adventure (anything over an hour or two), I might carry, binoculars, or journey entertainment like an SLR Camera or a mountain beer.
+Then, if planning for a more extended adventure (anything over an hour or two), I might carry binoculars or journey entertainment like an SLR Camera or a mountain beer.

 Along the waist belt, there are also two waist pockets.
-I liked using the waist pockets for storing my cell phone or anything I want to keep close at hand during my hikes, like a GPS or hand sanitizer.
+I liked using the waist pockets for storing my cell phone or anything I wanted to keep close at hand during my hikes, like a GPS or hand sanitizer.

 Weight & Durability